basic-web-components/basic-web-components/packages/basic-component-mixins/docs/SelectionHighlight.md

 respect operating system defaults and user preferences, and hence are good default values for highlight colors.

-This mixin expects an `applySelection` method to be called on an item when its selected state changes.
-You can use the [SingleSelection](SingleSelection.md) mixin for that purpose.
+This mixin expects a `selected` class to be applied to selected items.
+You can use the [ContentAsItems](ContentAsItems.md) mixin for that purpose.

   **Kind**: global class